dirleiro/phone-use-mental-health-capstone/README.md

 The stakeholders involved are part of the MindSpace company, external mental health professionals, individuals seeking insights on their digital habits as well as social media platform representatives.

+The objectives include:

+* Analyzing the relationship between social media usage patterns and dominant emotions to establish clear connections.
+* Identifying specific platforms or behaviors linked to positive or negative emotional outcomes, pinpointing areas of opportunity or concern.
+* Providing actionable recommendations for promoting healthier digital habits, based on the analysis, to improve users emotional well-being and support MindSpace’s goals.